CJLearnin/CJLearnin.github.io/INST-377-final/docs/user.md

 On the About page users cannot perform any clickable actions.
 This page is for educational purposes only.

 <h2>Help Tab</h2>
-	The Help Tab is a page to aid developers that may want too added to our project.
+	The Help Tab is a page to aid developers that may want to be added to our project.
 The page tells developers about our technology stack and our team members.

 <h2>Services Page</h2>